DataBassGit/AgentForge/docs/Configs/Agents/PredefinedAgents/ActionPrimingAgent.md

 `ActionPrimingAgent` is a specialized agent that extends the base `Agent` class.
 This agent is specifically designed for priming tools based on defined actions, it also performs customized loading of additional data, output building, and skips the saving of results to memory.

-Each agent, including the `ActionPrimingAgent`, is associated with a specific prompt `JSON` file which determines its interactions.
+Each agent, including the `ActionPrimingAgent`, is associated with a specific prompt `YAML` file which determines its interactions.
 This file contains a set of pre-defined prompts templates that guide the agent's behavior during its execution.
 For a detailed understanding of how these prompts are structured and utilized, you can refer to our [Prompts Documentation](../Prompts/AgentPrompts.md).
-To view the specific prompts associated with the `ActionPrimingAgent`, see its [JSON File](../../../src/agentforge/utils/installer/agents/ActionPrimingAgent.json).
+To view the specific prompts associated with the `ActionPrimingAgent`, see its [YAML File](../../../../src/agentforge/utils/installer/agents/ActionPrimingAgent.yaml).

 ---